|Round One||27 January 2023||1pm Mon 24 April 2023||Early July 2023|

-The Copyright Agency’s Cultural Fund offers grants to leading organisations for projects that deliver exceptional opportunities for Australian writers, journalists, editors, publishers, picture book illustrators, cartoonists, graphic novelists, English and literacy teachers, visual artists and key industry stakeholders in the writing, publishing, education, and visual arts sectors.
+The Copyright Agency’s Cultural Fund supports leading Australian organisations with grants to create and deliver exceptional opportunities for Australian writers, journalists, editors, publishers, picture book illustrators, cartoonists, graphic novelists, English and literacy teachers, and visual artists.

-The Cultural Fund encourages potential applicants to create opportunities for writers and visual artists at all career stages, and especially for those from First Nations and diverse backgrounds.
+The Cultural Fund encourages potential applicants to create opportunities for writers, editors and visual artists at all career stages, and especially for those from First Nations and diverse backgrounds.

-We also offer grants to leading national writing organisations to build literacy skills for children and young adults and to encourage reading at all levels, and we are particularly interested in supporting partnerships with key industry organisations to raise the profile of writing and writers.
+The Cultural Fund supports leading national writing organisations to build literacy skills for children and young adults and to encourage reading at all levels.
+For 2022/23 we will focus on creating partnerships with key industry organisations to raise the profile of writing and writers.

 Support for visual arts organisations